Below list of will help you to configure cookies and do session related settings. You can do these settings at application or server level.

 The default value is 60 seconds.

 Sets the size of the session ID.
 The minimum value is 8 bytes and the maximum value is Integer.MAX_VALUE.If you are writing a WAP application, you must use URL rewriting because the WAP protocol does not support cookies.
 Also, some WAP devices have a 128-character limit on URL length (including attributes), which limits the amount of data that can be transmitted using URL re-writing.
-To allow more space for attributes, use this attribute to limit the size of the session ID that is randomly generated by WebLogic Server.You can also limit the length to a fixed 52 characters which is default value, and disallow special characters, by setting the WAPEnabled attribute.
+To allow more space for attributes, use this attribute to limit the size of the session ID that is randomly generated by WebLogic Server.You can also limit the length to a fixed 52 characters which is default value, and disallow special characters, by setting the WAPEnabled attribute.6. tracking-enabled

 For more information, see